zhuy16/learning_notes/5_nih_jupyterSetUp.md

 inside R console:

-> install.packages("yourPackage")
+> install.packages("yourPackage")(Note that there are still significant number of packages that cannot be installed from the user end.
+Please contact the NIAID OEB HPC Team <NIAIDOEBHPCTeam@mail.nih.gov> for help.

 See https://www.osc.edu/resources/getting_started/howto/howto_install_local_r_packages for more information.

 If you’re given a choice of where to install the packages, make sure you use your home directory (or its shortcut, ‘~’).
-After doing that, the package(s) you’ve installed should be available to any JupyterHub Portal session you start.
+After doing that, the package(s) you’ve installed should be available to any JupyterHub Portal session you sta/rt.